maxbee32/python_Project/README.md

-These are python project from a beginner level to a pro level.
+These are python projects from a beginner's level to a pro level.